The Royal Children’s Hospital Partners with Protiviti’s Automation Experts for Dramatic Enhancements to its Health Insurance Claim Process

 Steps to Automation

-In addition to optimising and automating the existing processes, Protiviti ensured that the RPA solution effectively mitigates the risk of claim error.
+In addition to optimizing and automating the existing processes, Protiviti ensured that the RPA solution effectively mitigates the risk of claim error.
 All RPA activity is captured automatically in an audit log for the billing team to access when required.
 The audit log includes invoices processed, when they were processed, and any changes made to the invoices.
 By reviewing the log, billing staff can confirm the accuracy of the processed claim and address any exceptions if necessary.